The College office will close on Friday December 15, and re-open on Thursday January 18, 2024.

 Our learning and teaching programs provide a curriculum that is challenging, ever-changing and suited to the needs of each student.
 We utilise appropriate technology and engaging learning experiences to assist students in achieving their personal best.

 In Years 7 to 10, students are engaged in studies with the nine key learning areas: Religious Education, English, Mathematics, Science, Humanities, The Arts, Health and Physical Education, Languages (Italian and Japanese) and Technology (Digital, Design and Systems).
-Additionally, students participated in interdisciplinary learning through structured project days and events, as well as exploration of Critical and Creative Thinking, Ethical, Intercultural and Personal and Social Capabilities within the appropriate learning areas.
+Additionally, students participate in interdisciplinary learning through structured project days and events, as well as exploration of Critical and Creative Thinking, Ethical, Intercultural and Personal and Social Capabilities within the appropriate learning areas.